 AUCTION 118 CLOSING 11 PM, TUESDAY, APRIL 5, 2022

 No buyer fee.
 Bids reduced (example: you bid $90; next bid $70; you pay $75).
 Shipping extra.

 Usual guarantees; 30-day return.
 NY bidders pay sales tax.
 Ph/fax 518-482-2639

 FRANK S. ROBINSON, BOX 8600, ALBANY, NY 12208 firstname.lastname@example.org

-PLEASE READ THIS TOO:
+PLEASE READ THIS:

 Bidding is simple.
-NO registration procedure!
+NO registration nonsense!
 Just send me an ordinary e-mail listing your bids.
-(Be sure to include mailing address.)
-I always reply to e-mail bids, with feedback where possible.
-Phone or fax are fine too.
+(Include your mailing address.)

 Nearly all bids get reduced, by an average of over 15%.

 Please contact me with any questions or concerns.
-I am easy to deal with.

 CATALOG IN 5 PARTS: